dgaydukov/cert-aws/sa/files/sa.md

 * agent-based - for normal linux like centos
 You can import data form ADS to Migration Hub, and from there export data using Athena.
 There is no way to use athena from ADS, or use agent to send data into s3 bucket.

-###### Artifact
-Artifact - portal that provides customers with ability to download AWS security and compliance documents, such as AWS ISO certifications, Payment Card Industry (PCI), and System and Organization Control (SOC) reports.
-There are 2 types of docs: agreements (you can accept it or terminate, so 2 statuses - active/inactive) / report

 ###### Server Migration Service
 SMS - agentless service that helps migrate on-premise workload to aws, significant enhancement of ec2 VM Import.
 You can migrate virtual machines from VMware vSphere, Windows Hyper-V, or Microsoft Azure to aws.
 Server Migration Connector - pre-configured FreeBSD virtual machine that you install in your on-premise.
 This connector replicate volumes into ami and transfer it into aws using TLS.